-- Document any suspected OSHA or BOCA violations for your legal team’s use
+- Document any suspected OSHA or BOCA violations this information will help your legal team

-- Talk to an expert construction accident attorney ASAP to review your legal rights
+- Talk to an expert construction accident attorney as soon as possible to review your legal rights

 - $3.4 Million for a man who fell thirty feet to his death when his lift got tangled with another lift.